Hey! I’m Kirsty! If we’re gonna be friends, you should know, I’m a long story long kinda girl, so bear with me…

 Hardin: “There’s business opportunities for me in Asia.
 Wanna move to Bali?”

-Me: (already pregnant with Eia): “fck yeh I do!”
+Me: (already pregnant with Eia): “hell yeh I do!”

 Hardin began to organise our new home out here, flew back every month to see us in Scotland and be with me for Eia’s birth.
 He had to leave for a business conference in Jakarta when she was 2 weeks old but I waited in Scotland with both kids until Eia had her TB shot and first round of vaccinations and then we made the move in September 2019, when Arlo was 18 months, Eia was just 10 weeks old and I still felt vaguely like I’d been kicked in the lady garden by an angry horse!

 I’m a stay at home mum that’s always been incapable of staying at home!
 Since Hardin works away, I’m home alone a lot with the kids (and our beautiful, but batshit crazy golden retriever, Marley) and being outside is what’s always calmed my heart and mind.
-I was raised with the outdoors and my whole life has been lived exploring and adventuring in the natural world – walking, hiking, climbing – and nowadays I love taking the kids and Marley with me on hiking adventures off the beaten path to explore our island home while Hardin earns the crust.
-Also, days spent exhausting ourselves in the heat helps everyone – children, dog and me – sleep better, so there’s that!
+I was raised with the outdoors and my whole life has been lived exploring and adventuring in the natural world – walking and hiking.

-The thing that sets my soul on fire in this world is climbing.
-My heart is in the mountains.
+But the thing that sets my soul on fire in this world is climbing.
 I started climbing when I was 17 and have spent all of my adult life on the rock.
 Covid shelved our plans to travel and climb more in Indonesia and SE Asia these last 2 years but we’re still getting out hiking loads as a family and exploring our local rock climbing crags in Bali.

 One of the things I struggled with at first after moving to Bali was how busy and touristy it is.
 I was desperate for that wild, one with nature feeling I need so much and I really wanted us to experience as much of “real” Bali as possible.
 So I started researching hikes off the beaten path in Bali but found there wasn’t a huge amount of info online, its mostly local knowledge, and theres even less info specifically for families with young kids.
 I gleaned what information I could from the internet and locals and then we just started getting out there ourselves with the kids to see what we could find.
 And every single one of our adventures have been insane!
 Bali is out of this world stunning.